AndrewW7123/Web-Development-Portfolio/README.md

 # Web-Development-Portfolio
-A cumulative portfolio consisting of the various projects and activities I worked on over the course of my first-year web development class
+A cumulative portfolio consisting of the various projects and activities I worked on over the course of my first-year web development class.
+Some projects in the "Work" tab function without the use of a web server, but the rest require some kind of server.
+For the purposes of viewing this portfolio, XAMPP using Apache Web Server and MySQL DataBase would be the simplest, or you may use something similar.
+"PROJECT-MM" tab on the Fifty/Fifty team project website is not functional currently.